 The goal is to provide 10 local businesses with a permanent location, with a focus on food and retail in spaces designed by Atelier 7 Architects, project officials tell Urbanize Atlanta.

-Container Courtyard plans call for 10 permanent businesses on site near the BeltLine.
+Container Courtyard plans eventually call for nine permanent businesses on site near the Beltline.
 Courtesy of Pittsburgh Yards; designs, Atelier 7 Architects

 The 31-acre Pittsburgh Yards property is unique among BeltLine-bordering projects in that it’s geared specifically toward benefiting the surrounding communities of Summerhill, Pittsburgh, Mechanicsville, Capitol View, Adair Park, Capitol View Gateway, and Peoplestown.
 Since the outset, the goal has been to create a bustling commercial anchor where baristas, graphic designers, and food entrepreneurs work under the same roofs as carpenters, welders, jewelry-makers, and other tradespeople, many of them able to walk a short distance from home to work.